Logo

 “Just ask for a break.”

-These sound simple.
-But for many students with ADHD, autism, learning disabilities, or anxiety, they are cognitively heavy tasks.
+However, for students who have ADHD, autism, learning disabilities, or anxiety disorders, these tasks are cognitively heavy.

 Asking for an accommodation requires:

-• and trust that the adult will respond supportively.
+• And trust that the adults will respond positively and supportively.

-When accommodations depend on student initiation rather than embedded delivery, usage drops dramatically.
-The accommodation is not “unused”; it is inaccessible.
+When accommodations rely on students' initiation and not embedded delivery, usage drops dramatically.
+The support is not just “unused”.
+It is inaccessible.

-The most effective supports are those built into the environment without requiring the student to self-advocate 15 times a day.
+Good supports are those built into the environment without needing the kid to self-advocate 15 times a day.

-Every unused accommodation is a clue about the future students want for themselves.
+Every unused accommodation is a clue about the kind of future students want for themselves.
 Some want independence, some want privacy, some want belonging.
-Understanding these motivations helps teams design supports that guide students toward that future instead of pulling them away from it.
-The real goal isn’t compliance today, but capacity tomorrow.
+By understanding these underlying motivations, you can curate supports that will direct your students toward that future.

 FAQs